0xD3bt/Trench-Tools/docs/EXTENSION.md

 npm start
 ```

-3. Download the latest packaged extension zip to the PC running Chrome/Edge, unzip it, and load the unzipped `trench-tools-extension` folder as an unpacked extension.
-You can also pull `extension/trench-tools` or the full repo with git and load that source folder.
+3. Download `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest) to the PC running Chrome/Edge.
-4. Load the extension folder as an unpacked Chrome/Edge extension.
+4. Unzip it and load the unzipped `trench-tools-extension` folder as an unpacked extension.
 5. Open extension Options -> `Global settings`.
 6. Set `Execution host` to `http://127.0.0.1:8788`.
 7. Set `LaunchDeck host` to `http://127.0.0.1:8789`.